Les Trois Rois

-Sitting at the crossroads of medieval Europe on the bank of The Rhine, adjacent to the Mittlere Rheinbrucke, at one time and for five hundred years the only permanent crossing over this mighty river, Basel is quietly one of the most beautiful and charming cities in the whole of Europe.
-Basel’s prosperity has been uninterrupted by wars and this fine city boasts many proud sons and daughters having been home to luminaries such as Holbein, Paracelcus and Calvin to name but three.
-Today, Basel combines high value industries such as Pharamaceuticals with unblemished medieval streets and market places.
-Fasnacht which occupies the city for 72 hours in Lent is the largest popular festival in Switzerland.
-Nobody knows why it is one week later in Basel than everywhere else in the german speaking world but it is wonderfully wacky and colourful.
-There is an opera house, and a phenomenal number of museums and galleries here.
+Sitting at the crossroads of medieval Europe on the bank of The Rhine, adjacent to the Mittlere Rheinbrucke, at one time and for five hundred years, the only permanent crossing over this mighty river, Basel is quietly one of the most beautiful and charming cities in the whole of Europe.
+Basel’s prosperity has been uninterrupted by wars, and this fine city boasts many proud sons and daughters, having been home to luminaries such as Holbein, Paracelcus, and Calvin to name but three.
+Today, Basel combines high-value industries such as Pharmaceuticals with unblemished medieval streets and marketplaces.
+Fasnacht, which occupies the city for 72 hours in Lent, is the largest popular festival in Switzerland.
+Nobody knows why it is one week later in Basel than everywhere else in the german speaking world, but it is wonderfully wacky and colorful.
+There is an opera house and numerous museums and galleries here.
 A great place to do business and a very romantic retreat.
-The perfect location then for a great hotel.
+The perfect location for a great hotel.

-It has to be said that Switzerland is an expensive destination and there is also an element of managing both demand and the mix of guests by keeping prices high.
+It has to be said that Switzerland is an expensive destination, and there is also an element of managing both demand and the mix of guests by keeping prices high.
 It does feel genuinely exclusive.
-So, my thanks to the whole team at Les Trois Rois, we’ll be back when we have saved up enough.
-Save us a place for New Year brunch, oh and there’s our anniversary…
+So, my thanks to the whole team at Les Trois Rois.
+We’ll be back when we have saved up enough.
+Save us a place for New Year brunch, oh and there’s our anniversary.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.